-This portion of my research interests comes from my other undergraduate major, Government.
-In a world where climate change is very real and where population expansion is putting more strain on the resources that we have, global freshwater conflict, issues of water quality and management, and ecological policy will be more important.
+This portion of my academic interests comes from my other undergraduate major, Government.
+In a world where climate change is very real and human population expansion is putting more strain on the resources that we have, global freshwater conflict, issues of water quality and management, and ecological policy will be more important.

 I have been fascinated by international relations and issues related to international conflict and national security for about as long as I knew that such things existed.
 With a lot of insight from Professor Brozek, I linked my government interests to freshwater resources.

 It makes sense when you think about it: states govern boundaries, boundaries contain resources such as water, and the global population needs these resources.
 The less intuitive portion comes when we think about how states should govern their resources.

 No matter how you look at it, humanity depends on water.
 Our earliest civilizations were founded on major waterways, and that is still true today.
 We use it for everything from consumption, processing, and agriculture to transportation, recreations, and life saving.